dherault/serverless-offline/README.md

 Just send your requests to `http://localhost:3000/` as it would be API Gateway.

-Using this plugin with [Nodemon](https://github.com/remy/nodemon) is advised to reload your local code after every change.
+Using this plugin with [Nodemon](https://github.com/remy/nodemon) or a similar tool is advised to reload your local code after every change.

 ### Usage with Babel